-- Exclude issuers that have one or more confirmed breaches or at least two presumed breaches of one of the ten principles of the United Nations Global Compact or of the OECD Guidelines for Multinational Enterprises.

-- Exclude shares of companies involved in the production of controversial weapons or their components.
+- Exclude issuers in violation of one or more of the 10 principles of the United Nations Global Compact (or at least two alleged violations) and the OECD Guidelines for Multinational Enterprises. - Exclude securities of companies involved in the production of controversial weapons or their components.
 Controversial weapons include, but are not limited to, anti-personnel mines, depleted uranium weapons and white phosphorus when used for military purposes.
-This exclusion is in addition to the exclusion policy on weapons prohibited by international treaties.

-- Exclude shares of companies in the Defence sector.

-- Exclude shares of companies engaged in thermal coal activities.
+This exclusion is in addition to the exclusion policy on weapons prohibited by international treaties. - Exclude securities of companies in the defence sector. - Exclude securities of companies engaged in thermal coal activities.
 Companies that derive more than 10% of their revenue from electricity generated using thermal coal are partially excluded.
-Mining companies are completely excluded.

-- Exclude shares of companies involved in tobacco production.

-- Carefully consider environmental issues through voting and engagement activities.
+Mining companies are completely excluded. - Exclude securities of companies involved in the production of tobacco. - Carefully consider environmental issues through voting and engagement activities.

 The subfund is actively managed and does not track a benchmark.
-The indicator used by the subfund to measure performance is the MSCI EMU (NR).
-However, it has not been designated to determine whether the subfund is aligned with the environmental or social characteristics it promotes.
+There is no benchmark representative of our management philosophy and therefore of our investment universe, nor has any index been designated to determine whether the subfund is aligned with the environmental or social characteristics that it promotes.